A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Introduction

-In this review, we systematically identified 193 studies at the intersection of deep learning techniques, satellite imagery and agricultural applications (see Section \ref{section:systematic-search}).
-To our knowledge this is the first such systematic review.
-We start by describing how satellite images differ from ground-based images, and thus how deep learning approaches on satellite images typically differ (Section \ref{section:satellite-images}).
-We highlight relevant modern deep learning methods and architectures (Section \ref{section:deep-learning}) and thus describe a taxonomy of methods for how each model is actually being applied, specifically to satellite images (Section \ref{section:common-methods}).
-We identify various different agricultural tasks, and describe them each in more detail (Section \ref{section:tasks}), including the trends within each with respect to the taxonomy of methods from earlier.
+At the same time, deep learning has become the dominant approach in all generic computer vision dataset competitions \cite{deng_imagenet_2009, lin_microsoft_2014, kuznetsova_open_2020}.
+On those tasks, deep learning outperforms traditional feature engineering and machine learning by a wide margin.
+It is generally agreed that these successes are only possible because of the availability of large training datasets \cite{goodfellow_deep_2016}.
+Thus, given the large volumes of data available for remote sensing, a similar shift is expected in remote sensing algorithms.
+But has this been the case for agricultural tasks?

-We found that there were very few examples of modern deep learning methods from before 2020, but since then they have become increasingly popular, with an explosion of research in just the last few years, mostly in crop segmentation and yield prediction.
-We found that where spatial Convolutional Neural Networks (CNNs) were used, they consistently outperformed traditional machine learning methods across all tasks, but, specifically in the case of yield prediction, this was not true of Long Short-Term Memory models (LSTMs).
-There were few papers that included attention-based models (both ViT\cite{vaswani_attention_2017} and custom architectures \cite{garnot_satellite_2020}), but there was no consistent improvement.
-There were many works that directly followed generic computer vision research, simply applying popular architectures, and many that did not, but unlike generic computer vision research, very few works utilised benchmark datasets or compared results with others at all.
-There were many works that utilised extra spectral data available in satellite images, but very few used the geolocation data or took advantage of the multi-scale inputs available, so we conclude with recommendations for future research directions to address these gaps.
+This systematic review of 193 studies investigates and quantifies the use of deep learning on satellite images across agricultural tasks.
+It was found that there were very few examples of modern deep learning methods from before 2020, after which they have become increasingly popular, with an explosion of research in just the last few years.
+However, this increase in popularity has been mostly for Land Use / Land Cover (LULC) tasks, and to a lesser extent in yield prediction.
+Research into other agricultural tasks have not seen the same level of adoption.
+Consequently, there was a wide variety of approaches taken for LULC tasks, but the most common approach for the other tasks is still a pixel-based Random Forest (RF) or Multilayer Perceptron (MLP).
+Nevertheless, it was found that where spatial Convolutional Neural Networks (CNNs) were used, they consistently outperformed traditional machine learning methods (ML) across all tasks.
+However, Long Short-Term Memory models (LSTMs) did not consistently outperform traditional ML method for yield prediction.
+There were few papers that included attention-based models (both ViT \cite{vaswani_attention_2017} and custom architectures \cite{garnot_satellite_2020}), but there was no consistent improvement observed over other modern deep learning techniques in the reviewed studies.